suss-vli/faq/coding/labguide.md

 ---

 ## What is LabGuide
-LabGuide is an interactive study guide with autotestable and autogradable labs which includes jupyter notebooks as questions.
+LabGuide is an interactive study guide with autotestable and autogradable labs which includes jupyter notebooks as questions. iLabGuide utilises `learntools` and [`suss`](https://github.com/suss-vli/suss) python packages to power the autograding and autotesting features.
 This allows students to independently learn and progressively enhance their skills through self-service.

 ## Courses covered by LabGuide
 LabGuide covers the following courses: